Leadership in MTSS Federal MTSS Funding

 Blending and Braiding Federal Funds for Targeted Student Populations

 • Migratory Children and Youth (Title I, Part C): These funds are used for the education of migratory children.
-Therefore, any MTSS-related expenses from this source must be used specifically for this population of students.
+Therefore, any MTSS-related expenses from this source must be explicitly used for this population of students.
 These funds can be used to select students in this population to participate in Tier 2 or Tier 3 activities—such as a summer school program.

 • English Language Learners (Title III, Part A): Supporting English language learners in an MTSS framework can create unique challenges requiring special support and services.
 While Title III, Part A funds can be used to support the implementation of MTSS, the funds must be used specifically for English learners (EL) and/or immigrant students only.
 These funds can be used towards professional learning for classroom teachers and interventionists for delivering effective intervention and differentiated instruction for EL students, purchasing instructional materials designed to support EL students, or providing extended instructional time for EL students.

 • Students with IEPs (IDEA, Part B): The Individuals with Disabilities Education Act (IDEA) is a federal law that governs education for students with disabilities.
 Funds from IDEA are generally targeted exclusively for students with IEPs, so any support—whether Tier 1, Tier 2, or Tier 3—that is expressly documented in an IEP can be supported by federal IDEA funds.
-In addition, IDEA, Part B funds can be used for a Coordinated Early Intervention Services (CEIS) program—particularly for students in grades K-3 who have not yet received an IEP but require additional academic and behavior support in a traditional classroom environment.
+In addition, IDEA, Part B funds can be used for a Coordinated Early Intervention Services (CEIS) program—particularly for students in grades K-3 who have not yet received an IEP but require additional academic and behavioral support in a traditional classroom environment.

 Are There State Funding Streams That Are Also Available for MTSS?